JetBrains/guide/site/go/tutorials/bedrock_with_go/models_interaction_anthropic/index.md

 ```

-Moving forward, lets implemented the `Invoke` method.
+Moving forward, lets implemented the `Invoke` method, which is similar to the `llama3`.

-TEXT TO BE ADDED.

 ![step5](./images/step5.png)

+This function wraps the behavior of invoking a model using `BedrockRuntimeClient`.
+First, it calls `AnthropicBody` to prepare the input body.
+The model is then invoked using the AWS client with a `ModelId` and `ContentType` specified within `InvokeModelInput`.
+If the model invocation fails, a fatal error will be logged.

 ```go
 func (wrapper Anthropic) Invoke() (string, error) {